Summary IconKey Takeaways

 Hevo Data offers a middle ground for teams who want to avoid the complexity of Matillion and the enterprise overhead of Informatica.
 It offers the reliability of an event-based tool with a transparent, event-based pricing model and a setup that takes minutes, not weeks.

-Matillion is a leading cloud-native ETL tool that helps businesses boost productivity and build powerful analytics quickly.
+Matillion is a leading cloud-native ETL pipeline that helps businesses boost productivity and build powerful analytics quickly.
 It offers benefits like a user-friendly interface, component-based development, and easy setup through its marketplace and wizards.

 Why Are People Moving Away from Matillion?